rozeridilar/Objective-C-Basics/README.md

 @implementation Person

 //Whenever other class's calls .name it will only return "Rozeri".
+Except if it is already "Rozeri Dilar".
 -(NSString*) name{
+    if([_name isEqualToString:@"Rozeri Dilar"]){
+        return @"Rozeri Dilar";
+    }
     return @"Rozeri";
 }